kforkavya/CS104_Spring_2022_Resources/README.md

 **Author: Kavya Gupta**, CSE Sophie, 22B1053

-Instructions:
+Instructions:<br/>
-These are Labs and Slides.
+These are Labs and Slides.<br/>
-Every Lab has two folders: 'original', 'labDirectory' 'Original' folder will contain the actual question statement in lab.
+Every Lab has two folders: 'original', 'labDirectory' and 'submission'<br>
+'Original' folder will contain the actual question statement in lab.<br/>
-'labDirectory' will contain mine and maybe few other people's solutions.
+'labDirectory' will contain mine and maybe few other people's solutions.<br/>

+Project statements have also been added.